SiliconLabs/gecko_sdk/protocol/z-wave/NonCertifiableApps/zwave_soc_multilevel_sensor/README.md

 </tr>
 </table>

-Note : BTN0 press works only on the 800 series and has no effect on the 700 series.
-This is due to the differences in the silicon.
-The BTN0 press is able to wake up the 800 series from EM4 mode where as this is not possible for the 700 series.
+Note : BTN0 only works when the device is already awake, as it is not possible to wake up the device from EM4 via this interrupt due to the silicon.

 ## Firmware Update